collective/rapido.plone/docs/easy-plone.rst

 is the perfect solution to manipulate the content layout, we can move existing elements (like the title, description, etc.), but also add new ones.

+Once a layout is created, it can be exported and copied in our Diazo ``manifest.cfg`` file so it can be available as a new layout for our users.

-Diazo and Mosaic allows us to control entirely how information is displayed in  our web site, but it does not allow to change the behavior of Plone, like adding new features, new dynamically computed information, etc.
+Diazo and Mosaic allows us to control entirely how information is displayed in our web site, but they do not allow to change the behavior of Plone, like adding new features, new dynamically computed information, etc.

-It can be achieved with Rapido (as explained in :doc:`./tutorial`), with a very basic knowledge of HTMl and Python (so still no need to learn about the different Plone frameworks).
+It can be achieved with Rapido (as explained in :doc:`./tutorial`), with a very basic knowledge of HTML and Python (so, still, no need to learn about the different Plone frameworks).

 Our Rapido developments are managed in our existing theme folder, so here again